 You have to learn to anticipate strangers and situations.
 Over the years, I have developed a strong inner intuition.
 I rely on a good translator or fixer to help me navigate potentially tricky situations, especially in countries where I don’t speak the language.

 I am the poster child for travel, medevac and camera insurance and I have been nicknamed the master of disaster.
-I’ve been in a near-death bus accident in Laos, run over by a horse in Mongolia, gotten a worm in my head and Thailand, suffered from dengue fever, malaria, hepatitis, giardia
+I’ve been in a near-death bus accident in Laos, run over by a horse in Mongolia, gotten a worm in my head and Thailand, and suffered from dengue fever, malaria, hepatitis, giardia

 Too many inexperienced young people start out thinking they need to make a name for themselves as photojournalists by flinging themselves into a war zone.
 Please don’t do this.
 Great stories can also be told closer to home.
 Work your way up and learn the art of how to tell a good story before endangering your life.
 Photojournalism can be an incredibly rewarding career, but not one to die for.

 Visiting sites of inhumanity isn’t for everyone, so make sure you are comfortable with where you are going and why.